6 Incredible Health Benefits Of Corn And Its Nutritional Value

 • Sudden weight gain

 There is also a common misconception that you should avoid consuming corn to prevent diverticulitis (infection in the digestive tract).
-Let us look at some data in the next section to find out the truth.
+However, the actual side effects of corn are more related to digestive discomfort rather than directly causing such infections.
+Let us look at some data in the next section to find the truth.

 Is Corn Bad For Diverticulitis?